Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What if I can’t pay back my cash app advance?

 If you can’t pay back your advance, your bank account will likely be overdrawn, leading to an overdraft fee.
-However, some apps, like Brigit, may let you change your due date if you foresee not being able to make your repayment on time.
+However, some apps, like Brigit, may let you change your due date if you foresee being unable to repay on time.
 You’ll want to stay on top of your bank balance to make sure you don’t end up paying overdraft fees on your cash app loan.

 Alternatives to cash advance apps